Boulangerite

-Boulangerite is an uncommon monoclinic orthorhombic sulfosalt mineral, lead antimony sulfide, formula Pb5Sb4S11.
+Boulangerite or antimonbleiblende is an uncommon monoclinic orthorhombic sulfosalt mineral, lead antimony sulfide, formula Pb5Sb4S11.
 It was named in 1837 in honor of French mining engineer Charles Boulanger (1810–1849), and had been a valid species since pre-IMA.
 It was first described prior to 1959, and is now grandfathered.

 Properties

 Boulangerite was considered to be a really rare mineral until later they found numerous ore deposits of said mineral.
 Nowadays it is considered as an uncommon mineral, which is rather cheap, with a color of light blue to black to grey.
 The dust of the mineral is black.
 Pseudohexagonal shape is common for this mineral.
 It forms rings rarely.
 It is the homeotype of lopatkaite.
 The strong subcell is orthorhombic, and has a halved c.
 It forms small, elongated prismic or fine, needle-like crystals.
 Each crystal can grow up to a few centimeters, and crystals can only be told apart in either an enlarged photo or from under a microscope, as it is almost as thin and fine as hair is.
 One of its unique properties is the parallel fibers to the direction of the elongation, although fibrous-radial, feathery masses are not uncommon as well.
 In other words, it is plumose, meaning aggregates form plume-like shapes.
 The latter is the so-called plumosite variant of the mineral, the name derived from the aggregates being plumose, though it can occur in felt-like fibrous or in thick granular clusters as well.
 The luster of it is always either matte blueish-grey or metallic lead-grey.
-It is a really heavy, though soft mineral, which is easily breakable, though it can't be scratched by using fingernails due to the same hardness (2.5 - 3).
+It is a really heavy, though soft mineral, which is easily breakable, though it cannot be scratched by using fingernails due to the same hardness (2.5–3).
 The mineral being heavy although being soft is due to its compact mass.
 The cleavage is generally good.
 In case of the fibrous type, the fibers are flexible.
-It's an opaque mineral.
+It is an opaque mineral.
 The melting point of it is really low, 1 on the Kobell fusibility-scale, which is around 525 in °C. This is the point, where the mineral is the easiest to fuse or at which temperature it melts.
 It is completely soluble in hydrogen chloride.
 During the reaction with hydrochloric acid, it creates hydrogen sulfide.
 In nitric acid, it is partially soluble.
 It has a distinct anisotropism, and shows weak pleochroic attributes.
 Common impurities include iron, copper, tin and zinc.
 It mostly consists of lead (54.88%) thus it can be used as a lead ore, but the other main components are antimony (26.44%) (which is also why the mineral typically forms in antimony deposits) and sulfur (18.68%).